Want to know which book we will be reading next? Or what we've read so far this year?

 What We Are & When We Meet

-We usually meet at 2 and 7 p.m. the third Tuesday of the month in the Faith Lutheran Church Meeting Room.
-Participants select the time that works best for them.
+We usually meet at 2 p.m. the third Tuesday of the month in the Faith Lutheran Church Youth Room.
 Our meetings are in September, October, and November, and then again in the winter/spring months of January through May.
 We don’t meet in December, or during the summer.

 At our meeting in May, we join for "Dessert and Decisions" at which time we review summaries of candidate titles for next year and vote to choose the seven that will constitute our upcoming schedule.
-Information about each month's title is given in the monthly Beacon of Faith (available in paper form from the church office or online at the Faith Lutheran Church home page).
+Information about each month's title is given in the monthly Beacon of Faith (available in paper form from the church office or download it here).

-Orders are taken for used copies which are then purchased by the leaders through the online service Amazon.com.
+Orders are taken for used copies which are then purchased by the leaders through the online services of Amazon.com and Thriftbooks.
 These used copies are usually in the $4-$8 range and payment is made to the co-directors.
 Ordered copies are delivered to book club members at the monthly meeting ahead of the scheduled discussion of the book.
 If members wish, they are welcome to secure copies from public libraries, bookstores or other locations.

 Co-leaders are Faith members Marilyn Wilson and Steve Thompson.
 Marilyn is a former middle school language arts teacher and Steve is a former high school English teacher and college professor.
 Reach Marilyn at (330) 608-8817, email@example.com, and Steve at (330) 666-5065, firstname.lastname@example.org.
 Steve and Marilyn lead the book club discussions.
 Other members are invited to lead the monthly discussion groups when they are inclined to do so, but that is not required!